 For all eligibility details, including how to apply, visit the Canada Small Business Financing Program page.

-The Canada Summer Jobs (CJG) program is a government grant that provides support for employers offering supervised career-related work experience to youth employees.
-The experiences gained through student placements should further develop an applicant’s skills and knowledge, preparing them to make a transition into full-time career employment.
+The Canada Summer Jobs (CSJ) program is a government grant that provides support for employers offering supervised career-related work experience to youth employees.
+The experiences gained through student placements should further develop an applicant’s skills and knowledge, preparing them to transition into full-time career employment.

 Public and private sector employers can receive hiring grants for up to 50% of an employee’s minimum hourly rate.
 Non-profits can receive grants for up to 100% of minimum wage plus Mandatory Employment Related Costs (MERCs).

 This amount is limited at a maximum $300,000 per employer/province or territory.
-Maximum 40 hours/week/employee can be included.
-For all eligibility details, including how to apply, visit the Canada Summer Jobs (CJG) program page.
+A maximum of 40 hours/week/employee can be included.
+For all eligibility details, including how to apply, visit the Canada Summer Jobs (CSJ) program page.

-If you are a Canadian business located in Western Canada and you are looking to get started with government grants and/or loans to assist you in meeting your project goals, please contact the Mentor Works team of professional grant writers to help with program assessment and eligibility.
+If your business is located in Western Canada and you are interested in government grants, loans, or tax incentives, please contact the Mentor Works team of professional grant writers to help with program assessment and eligibility.